 Manual pairing code

 Scan the following QR code with the app for your ecosystem:

-Additionally, if the factory data build configuration overlay is selected:
+For the factory data build type:

 QR Code Payload

 Manual pairing code